monsterkrampe/crystal/concepts/number-types/about.md

 The default floating point type is `Float64`.

-To convert between different floating point types you can use the `to_f<bit>` method.
+You can use the `to_f<bit>` method to convert between different floating point types.
-The `to_f` method converts to the default floating point type, which is `Float64`.
+The `to_f` method converts to the default floating point type, `Float64`.

 ## Type after an operation

 When you execute an operation between two numbers, the result will be of the type of the number with the highest precision.
-Float is more precise than an integer and an integer is more precise than an unsigned integer.
+Float is more precise than an integer and an integer is more accurate than an unsigned integer.
-Then `Float64` is more precise than Float32 and so on.
+Then `Float64` is more precise than Float32, and so on.

 ```crystal
 (1_u8 + 2_u64).class